 Did you know that enlarging a window isn’t as expensive as you think?
-To save money enlarge the window vertically, which is called a cut-down.
+To save money enlarge your window vertically, which is called a cut-down.
 Making a window wider involves permits, new headers, and a lot more work… which means a lot more money.

-I’ve been in my home about 5 years now, and I’m so thankful that I’m at a point where I’m not just doing work that needs to be done.
-Rather, I’m able to tailor the projects around the WAY I use the house, and what would make that easier or better.
+I’ve been in my home since 2012 now.
+And I’m SO thankful that I’m at a point where I’m not just doing work that needs to be done.
+Rather, I’m able to tailor my projects around the WAY I use the house, and what would make that easier or better.

-That’s why I wanted to share with you some tips for getting larger windows without blowing your entire life savings… because if you don’t know what you really want before talking to a contractor, you jaw will DROP at the price of some of the window options available.
-It’s unbelievable.
+That’s why I wanted to share with you some tips for getting larger windows without blowing your entire life savings.
+Because, if you don’t know what you really want before talking to a contractor, you jaw will DROP at the price of some of the window options available.

 Types of Window Enlargements